lusky3/Ubuntu-Landscape-Server-Docker/README.md

 ### Acme.sh

-To use DNS-based verification, use one of the following pairs of variables.
+To use DNS-based verification, use only *one* ("1") of the following pairs of variables.
 Webroot verification will be used as a fall-back if no variables are used.

-For Cloudflare:
+For Cloudflare, Global API method (less secure, full account access):
-CF_Email=""
+CF_Email
-CF_Key=""
+CF_Key

-or
+For Cloudflare, Token method (more secure, controllable scope):
-CF_Account_ID=""
+CF_Account_ID
-CF_Token=""
+CF_Token

 For AWS (Route53):
 AWS_ACCESS_KEY_ID